 More information, see the full report.

 Staff will continue to work with Metro Vancouver and Fraser Health staff to identify a process to address and advocate for reduced train pollutant levels along the rail corridor.
-The City will also advocate for enforceable and appropriate health-based regulatory air quality standards for railway emissions to protect community members from related health risks.
+The findings of the report will be shared with Fraser Health and Metro Vancouver.
+In addition, the City will continue to advocate to Government of Canada, Health Canada and the Canadian Transportation Agency for mitigation measures, for both current and future rail operations for enforceable and appropriate health-based regulatory air quality standards for railway emissions to protect community members from related health risks.

 Key Regulatory Facts